sciZer0/newdiscoveries/c/README.md

 For example, for an Electric Motor (as an example of Organism):

-* Target Work is to be pushing the shaft.
+* Target Work for Organism is to be pushing the shaft.

+* Non-Target Work for Organism is to be heating up while doing Target Work

+For example, in Case #1:

+* Target Work for Organism is to be pushing the 20 kg object upwards.

-* Non-Target Work is to be heating up while doing Target Work
+* Non-Target Work for Organism is to be heating up while doing Target Work

 In other words,